 Outreach provides special book collections to senior residential and recreational sites.
 A collection of 30 to 90 large print library books are available to facilities located in the Kansas City Public Library service district.
 Material delivery schedules will be determined by the agency and the library.
 For more information about Large Print Book Collections, call 816-701-3490 or e-mail SeniorServices@kclibrary.org .

 Books to Give is a program of the Kansas City Public Library that supports the “books in the home” or “book ownership” concept that increase positive attitudes towards reading and ultimately encourages children to become lifelong readers.
 The Library distributes Books to Give books to children and teens at community outreach fairs, school events, and local social service agencies.
-If you would like to request a Books to Give collection for your youth-serving agency, contact us at 816-701-3580 or e-mail firstname.lastname@example.org .
+If you would like to request a Books to Give collection for your youth-serving agency, at 816-701-3580 or e-mail firstname.lastname@example.org .
 We request at least a month's notice for all Books to Give requests.

-All preschools and child care homes within the Kansas City Public Library district are eligible for free monthly deliveries of age-appropriate, multicultural library materials.
-The program is geared to children birth through five years of age.
+All preschool, home child care, and kindergarten sites within the Library district are eligible for free monthly deliveries of age-appropriate, multicultural library materials.
+The program is geared to children birth through kindergarten age.
 For more information contact the Books to Go team at 816.701.3667 or email@example.com .